krisztin/foodpoison-chrome/README.md

 # Am I getting food poisoning? :taco: :nauseated_face:

 Spend less time on the :toilet: loo and more time enjoying the amazing variety of cuisines available in the UK :taco: :pizza: :hamburger: :green_salad:

-This is a Chrome Extension checking the Food Standards Agency's ratings (Food Hygene Information Scheme in Scotland) on Deliveroo so you know what to expect when ordering.
+This is a Chrome Extension checking the Food Standards Agency's ratings (Food Hygiene Information Scheme in Scotland) on Deliveroo so you know what to expect when ordering.

 **Method**